aldenkane/dds/README.md

 ## Authors

-All source code by Alden Kane.
+Source code by Alden Kane.
 See "Resources and References," as well as code comments, for pertinent citations.

 [https://www.aldenkane.com](https://www.aldenkane.com)